KyouyamaKazusa0805/Sudoku/README.md

 // Output the analysis result.
 Console.WriteLine(analysisResult.ToString());
 ```

-> C# 10 starts to support `global using` and `global using staic` directive, then we can directly reference and create the type used above even if you can't remember what namespace they stored.

 In the future, I'd like to apply this solution to **almost every platform**.
 I may finish the Win10 app project, android app project, bot on common online platforms (QQ, Bilibili and so on).